BashiirHagi/AWS-Projects/README.md

 Go to Database services and click on Relational Database services (RDS)

-Click on Create Database
+#### Provisioning a RDS database:

+Database configuration details:

 Select the MySQL engine

-Create credentials for databse (Username & Password) Keep default database settings
+Version: default

+Templates: Free-tier

+Database instance identifier: mydatabaseserver

+Master username: mydatabaseuser

+password: set password

+DB isntance class: db.t2.micro — 1 vCPU, 1 GiB RAM

+storage: General purpose SSD (gp2)

+Storage: 20

+Enable storage autoscaling: Uncheck

+Public access: Yes

+VPC security groups:

+Select the RDS security group

+Additional configuration settings:

+Initial database name: mydatabase

+DB parameter group: keep as default

+Option group: keep as default

+Enable automated backups: Uncheck

+Enhaned montoring: Uncheck

+Keep the rest of the settings as default

-Click Create database
+Click on Create database

-#### Create security group for the RDS database
+#### Create a security group for the RDS database

-Go to Computer > EC2 service
+Go to Compute services > EC2 service

-Click on Network Security >
+Click on Network & Security > Security groups

-I provisioned a RDS MySQL database providing details such as name, login credentials, instance class and storage type

-I then installed MYSQL workbench on my local machine to use to connect to my cloud server

-I connected to the RDS database on AWS by using the DNS address and port no (3306) of the instance.

-I used the username and password configured during the database setup
+Click on Create security group

+Security group configuration:

+##### Inbound rules:

+Add a rule to allow MySQL traffic on port 3306 from all hosts 0.0.0.0/0

+Click on Create security group

+#### Connecting to the RDS Database using MySQL Workbench

+Open MySQL Workbench on your local machine

-Successful connection was established to the RDS database
+Click on the + icon to establish a new connection to the RDS database

+Hostname: <paste the database endpoint here>
+Port: 3306
+Username: mydatabaseuser
+Password: <enter your password here>

+Click on Test Connection to connect to the RDS databse

   ### Virtual Private Cloud (VPC) - public and private subnets